-Fantasizing
+- Fantasizing

-Taking medicine
+- Taking medicine

+- Using drugs or alcohol Yelling and letting it all out

+- Eating

-- Eating - Watching videos or gaming
+- Watching videos or gaming

 This question helps participants define ways in which they care for themselves.
 Often, people who have been severely traumatized feel bereft of any positive means for making themselves feel better and may even have trouble with the concept of self-soothing.
 In fact, most people do have some strategies to ease internal anxiety and tension.
 This guestion is designed not only to help people to think about new strategies but also to allow them to appreciate the positive strategies they already use and consequently feel more empowered.